lnemsick-simp/pupmod-simp-autofs/README.md

 #### Managing automount maps

-You can configure the automount map configuration via the `$autofs::maps` parameter, or by including the `autofs::map`, `autofs::masterfile`, and/or `autofs::mapfile` defines in your node's manifest.
+You can configure the automount map configuration via the `$autofs::maps` parameter, or by including `autofs::map`, `autofs::masterfile`, and/or `autofs::mapfile` defines in your node's manifest.
 By default these will create auto.master entry files in `/etc/auto.master.simp.d` and map files in `/etc/autofs.maps.simp.d`.
 Both directories are fully managed by the `autofs`